 Adam A7X (first reference)

-Avantone Mix Cube Active (third reference)
+Avantone Mix Cube Active (second reference)

 Sennheiser HD580 headphones